-From the discussion in Sec.~\ref{sec:RGE} and due to Eq.~\eqref{complete}, QFT has to be self-complete due to nonperturbative effects.
+From the discussion in Sec.~\ref{sec:RGE}, QFT has to be self-complete, or valid for any $L$, due to nonperturbative effects.
 The avoidance of the Landau pole in QED was previously investigated in Ref.~\cite{Klaczynski:2013fca}.
 The analysis of Ref.~\cite{Klaczynski:2013fca} is mainly based on the perturbative expression~\eqref{PT_ren}, with some \textit{ad hoc} ansatz on the recursion of the $\gamma_k$.
 The present paper shares with Ref.~\cite{Klaczynski:2013fca} the aspect that the nonperturbative or ``flat contributions" would allow the avoidance of the Landau pole.

 We shall apply to QED the logic developed in Subsec.~\ref{sub:complete} together with the tools developed in Secs.~\ref{sec:ODE} and~\ref{sec:resurgence}.
 We partially follow Ref.~\cite{Maiezza:2020nbe} in which the authors apply Resurgence on top of renormalons to render self-complete the $\phi^4$ model.
-In the $\phi^4$ model, however, the relation between the beta and the gamma functions involves both the anomalous dimensions of two-point and four-point Green functions, making less transparent the avoidance of the Landau pole.
-More importantly, the authors of Ref.~\cite{Maiezza:2020nbe} also proposed the avoidance of the Landau pole as an \textit{ad hoc} requirement -- similar to Ref.~\cite{Klaczynski:2013fca}.
-In this work, we argue instead that avoiding the Landau pole is a necessity ($R(x)$ is defined in Eq.~\eqref{complete} by this requirement) if we want to make sense out of QED -- or QFT in general.
-Furthermore, here we provide a technical improvement with respect to Ref.~\cite{Maiezza:2020nbe} since we consider a more generic pole structure for the Borel transform of the two-point Green function (and not only simple poles).
+In the $\phi^4$ model, however, the relation between the beta and the gamma functions involves both the anomalous dimensions of two-point and four-point Green functions, making the avoidance of the Landau pole less transparent.
+In this work, we argue that avoiding the Landau pole is a necessity when $R(x)$ is included in Eq.~\eqref{complete}.
+Furthermore, here we provide a technical improvement concerning Ref.~\cite{Maiezza:2020nbe} since we consider a more generic pole structure for the Borel transform of the two-point Green function (not only simple poles).
 Branch points in the Borel transform of the Green function induce non-zero, higher nonperturbative sectors (i.e., the $R_n$ in Eq.~\eqref{resol}).
 We can also explicitly check that the series in $R_n$ in Eq.~\eqref{resol} can be safely truncated at some order $n=n_0$ for some sufficiently small critical value of the coupling constant. \\

 For QED, one has

 which simplifies Eq.~\eqref{ODE_explicit} such that one has

 where $\beta_1$ has been defined below Eq.~\eqref{conv}, $h$ is already known from Eq.~\eqref{g_expand}, and $\beta_2$ denotes the two-loop coefficient of the beta-function.